 If you complete our online test, you will be given a brief description of your psychological type.

 The eight major psychological types (ignoring auxiliary functions) are described at Jung's Theory of Psychological Types.

 Extensive profiles of all sixteen types can be found at TypeLogic (you will need to know your four-letter MBTI type).

 Because many people first approach their psychological type via the MBTI, there is a understandable tendency to consider the MBTI result as the "correct" assessment and to dismiss any inconsistent result as simply "wrong".

 Also, because of the spontaneous nature of the Watchword Test, you may find that your Watchword Type is more variable than your MBTI Type when tested on different occasions.
 This can often give insights into your changing psychological situation.
-For example, a normally thinking type might find that feeling is indicated on the Watchword Test, suggesting that the feeling function is particularly strong at this time.
+For example, a normally Thinking type might find that Feeling is indicated on the Watchword Test, suggesting that the Feeling function is particularly strong at this time.

 ® Myers Briggs Type Indicator and MBTI are registered trademarks of Consulting Psychologists Press Inc.

 Oxford Psychologists Press Ltd has exclusive rights to the MBTI trademarks in the UK.